B2B Market Research

 • Competitive Intelligence

-B2B Focus Groups encourage depth of thought, fresh thinking, and idea generation.
-A Focus Group brings between 8 and 10 B2B decision makers to a focus group facility.
+B2B Focus Groups encourage deep thought, fresh thinking, and idea generation.
+A Focus Group brings between 8 and 10 B2B decision-makers to a focus group facility.
 Respondents provide qualitative insight on questions that matter to you.
-This Qualitative Research method can inform subsequent quantitative and strategy research projects.
+This qualitative research method can inform subsequent quantitative and strategic research projects.

 A moderator guides and stimulates the discussion.
-The moderator raises a set of questions from a “Discussion Guide” to ask the group, and will participate in briefings with the client.
+The moderator raises questions from a “Discussion Guide” to ask the group and will participate in briefings with the client.

 Focus Group Recruitment involves getting respondents to participate.
-Recruitment is an important process as B2B markets can be niche, and professionals can be busy.
-Insights can be gained from the recruitment process as well.
-We recruit people from many industries including IT decision-makers, procurement directors, and R&D managers.
+Recruitment is essential as B2B markets can be niche, and professionals can be busy.
+The recruitment process can also yield insights.
+We recruit people from many industries, including IT decision-makers, procurement directors, and R&D managers.

 Online Focus Groups

-The Online Focus Group is a new method where respondents and the moderator have an audio, video, or chat discussion.
+The Online Focus Group is a method in which respondents and the moderator discuss topics via audio, video, or chat.
 Clients can also observe in real-time.
 B2B professionals are busy, and this method can be more convenient.

 Online Insight Communities

 Digital Communities are rapidly rising in popularity in B2B research.
-Operating almost like a social network, respondents login to respond to posts, exercises, polls, prompts, and discussions.
-These generally run for 2-4 days, and allow for more candid, in-depth discussion.
-Respondents can log on at their convenience for 10-30 minutes per day, as long as they participate within the specific days of the study.
-Another advantage is that these digital platforms allow for further analysis with advanced text analytics, automated transcripts, and user statistics that can add more data to the qualitative findings.
+Like a social network, respondents log in to respond to posts, exercises, polls, prompts, and discussions.
+These generally run for 2-4 days, allowing for more candid, in-depth conversation.
+Respondents can log on at their convenience for 10-30 minutes per day as long as they participate within the specific days of the study.
+Another advantage is that these digital platforms allow for further analysis with advanced text analytics, automated transcripts, and user statistics that can add more data to the qualitative findings

 Secondary Research